THRILLS AND KILLS

 Will murder for food.

 Ridley Scott’s sci-fi noir Blade Runner is now thirty-one years old, though its vision of a wrecked future still looks new.
 Studio meddling harmed the initial release, but once Scott was able to recut the film without the jarring narration and tacked on blue sky/beaming sun ending, the movie finally took its true, brilliant form.
-A Blade Runner sequel to be directed by Scott is in the works, but that isn’t good news.
+A Blade Runner sequel to be directed by Scott is in the works, but that isn’t good news as far as we’re concerned.
 His incoherent Alien prequel Prometheus proved once and for all that big budget movies in Hollywood—even those guaranteed to be huge hits—must above all else be predictable lest 0.1% of their potential audience be turned off.
 Blade Runner took risks.
 Its sequel will not.
 Don’t even bother hoping it will—you know better.
 But whatever happens we’ll always have the original.
 This amazing promo image of Daryl Hannah in character as the homicidal (and gymnastic) Pris symbolizes its genius.

 Femme Fatale Image